Ewart Astill: Pre-1914 career

 Astill began his career at the age of eighteen in 1906.
 He played only one match that season, but his medium-paced right-hand bowling on the treacherous pitches of the following season was so difficult that he took in county cricket 74 wickets for 16.58.
 The following year, Astill was Leicestershire's chief bowler with 84 wickets.
 His thirteen for 61 against Derbyshire on a treacherous pitch was a result he was never able to beat for twenty-five years after that.
 He again did well in 1909, but struggled in 1910 and 1911 and was dropped from his team.

 In the wet summer of 1912, Astill regained his place but was expensive considering the favourable conditions, and on the firmer wickets of 1913 he could not retain his place.
 In 1914, he played only five matches.

 War service

-During the war, Astill gained a commission in the Machine Gun Corps.
+During the First World War, Astill gained a commission in the Machine Gun Corps.
 He played only thrice in 1919 because he was late to be demobilised as he was overseas (Snow p.
 247).